anandr16910/Computer-Vision-using-Matlab-and-others/computer-vision-toolbox-matlab-KH4DJMZpSmW83LkHovQiPw.md

 ### 2. **Training Object Detectors**

-- **What to say:**
-“Yes, I have trained object detectors by creating models to identify and locate objects in images/video.”
 - **Examples you can cite:**
     - Using MATLAB’s built-in apps (e.g., Training Image Labeler, Object Detector Training)
     - Using Python frameworks (YOLO, PyTorch, TensorFlow) for custom detectors